qiskit-community/qiskit-experiments/CONTRIBUTING.md

 If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with the `backport stable potential` label.
-When PR is merged with that label or when that label is added to a PR after merging, a Mergify automation is triggered to open a backport PR against the latest stable branch.
+When a PR is merged with that label or when that label is added to a PR after merging, a Mergify automation is triggered to open a backport PR against the latest stable branch.